 Since 1999 Ksenia teaches at the Royal Conservatory of The Hague.

-In 2013 violinist Lisa Jacobs and Ksenia Kouzmenko released a CD on Challenge Records, featuring compositions of Franck and Ysaÿe, which was highly praised by the international music press.
+In 2013 violinist Lisa Jacobs and Ksenia Kouzmenko released a CD on Challenge Records, featuring compositions of Franck and Ysaÿe.
+The CD “Whispering Leaves” with the cellist Lucie Štĕpánová was released in 2018 on Cobra Records, with works of Janáček, Páleníček and Martinů.
+Both recordings were highly praised by the international music press.

 Ksenia Kouzmenko is a convincing performer, whose elegant gestures are always subordinated to the music.
 She sweeps the listener along on her musical explorations (Tromp Competition).